MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

 1. On the lower right of Visual Studio Code, make sure the connection is green.
 If it isn't, it should say **PGSQL Disconnected**.
 Select the **PGSQL Disconnected** text and then select your PostgreSQL server connection from the list in the command palette.
 If it asks for a password, enter the password you previously generated.

-    > &#128221; You can also change the database on the query pane.
-You can note the server name and database name under the query tab itself.
-Selecting the database name will show a list of databases.
-Select the `zoodb` database from the list.

 1. Time to create the database.

     1. Highlight the **DROP** and **CREATE** statements and run them.